byui-cse/itm300-course/source/module-10/project-lab.md

 ## Create an ECS

-* Search for ECS and open the Elastic Container Service in a new tab
+* <span class="material-symbols-outlined">search</span> Search for ECS and open the Elastic Container Service in a new tab

 ### Create a cluster